spped2000/GroqDiscordAssistant/README.md

 ## Features

 - Ask AI questions by mentioning the bot
+- **NEW**: Analyze images by attaching them to your messages
-- Choose from multiple AI models
+- Choose from multiple AI models, including vision models
 - Simple command interface
 - Handles long responses automatically